MuhammadUmerKhan/LexiAgent-Autonomous-Legal-Document-Analysis/utils/README.md

 ## 🌟 Overview

-This repository contains a Python application built with Streamlit that integrates language models (LLMs) and embedding models to create a chat-based interface for document classification, question answering, and text processing.
+This contains a Python application built with Streamlit that integrates language models (LLMs) and embedding models to create a chat-based interface for document classification, question answering, and text processing.
 The application uses the `langchain_groq` library to interact with the Grok API, `SentenceTransformer` for embeddings, and Streamlit for a user-friendly web interface.
 It includes logging, prompt loading, and session management to ensure robust functionality and user interaction. 🚀

 ## 📂 Files Included